 What size turkey do I need?
-A guide to choosing and cooking your turkey at Christmas
+A guide to choosing your turkey at Christmas

 About to order or buy your Christmas turkey?
-Find out what size to buy depending on how many you're feeding, whether to brine, how long to cook and the best way to carve it.
+Find out what size will be best, depending on how large your ravenous horde is.

 Ideally, allow 500g of meat on the bone per person: that should give you a generous serving and allow for a little leftover for turkey sarnies and the like.

 Four people or under

 Turkey breast or crown, or go for the smallest size turkey and be prepared to get creative when it comes to leftovers

 4kg turkey - approx cooking time 2.5 hours

 5kg turkey - approx cooking time 3 hrs 10 minutes